thinkcompany/think_dev-standards/development-standards/performance.md

 Different images perform better depending on what they image is.
 Vector images (.svg) perform better for images composed of geometric shapes.
 Raster images (.jpeg) perform better for photos.

-PNG files are not able to be compressed as well as JPEG images (does not allow any *lossy* compression), and thus should be used judiciously.
-Occasionally, they can be used as a replacement for vector images to display geometric images and text at high resolution and small sizes.
+PNG files are not as compress-able as JPEG images.
+They do not allow any *lossy* compression.
+They should be used judiciously, in cases where the unique features of increased image quality and support for transparent backgrounds, etc. are required.

 #### Image Sprites